BYU-PRISM/GEKKO/docs/model_methods.rst

 	bound_x: boolean to state that x should be bounded at the upper and lower bounds of x_data to avoid extrapolation error of the cspline.

+.. py:classmethod:: bspline(self, x,y,z,x_data,y_data,z_data,data=True)

+	Generate a 2d Bspline with continuous first and seconds derivatives from 1-D arrays of x_data and y_data coordinates (in strictly ascending order) and 2-D z data of size (x.size,y.size).
+GEKKO variables x, y and z are linked with function z=f(x,y) where the function f is a bspline.

 .. py:classmethod:: periodic(v)

     Makes the variable argument periodic by adding an equation to constrains v[end] = v[0].
     This does not affect the default behavior of fixing initial conditions (v[0]).

+.. py:classmethod:: y = sum(self,x)

+    Summation using APM object.
+        Usage: y = m.sum(x)
+        Input: Numpy array or List of GEKKO variables, parameters, constants, intermediates, or expressions
+        Output: GEKKO variable

+.. py:classmethod:: y = vsum(self,x)

+    Summation of variable in the data or time direction.
+This is similar to an integral but only does the summation of all points, not the integral area that considers time intervals.

+.. py:classmethod:: x = qobj(self,b,A=[],x=None,otype='min',sparse=False)

+    Create quadratic objective  = 0.5 x^T A x + c^T x
+        Usage: x = m.qobj(c,Q=[2d array],otype=['min','max'],sparse=[True,False])
+        Input: b = numpy 1D array or list in dense or sparse form A = numpy 2D array or list in dense or sparse form x = array of gekko variables (optional).
+If None on entry then the array is created and returned. etype = ['=','<','>','>=','<='] for equality or inequality form sparse = True if data is in sparse form, otherwise dense sparse matrices are stored in COO form with [row,col,value] with starting index 1 for optional matrix A and in [row,value] for vector b
+               sparse matrices must have 3 columns
+        Output: GEKKO variables x

+.. py:classmethod:: y,p,K = sysid(self,t,u,y,na=1,nb=1,nk=0,shift='calc',scale=True,diaglevel=0,pred='model',objf=100)

+    Identification of linear time-invariant models

+         y,p,K = sysid(t,u,y,na,nb,shift=0,pred='model',objf=1)

+         Input:     t = time data
+                    u = input data for the regression y = output data for the regression
+                    na   = number of output coefficients (default=1) nb   = number of input coefficients (default=1) nk   = input delay steps (default=0)
+                    shift (optional) =
+                       'none' (no shift)
+                       'init' (initial pt),
+                       'mean' (mean center)
+                       'calc' (calculate c)
+                    scale (optional) =
+                       scale data to between zero to one unless data range is already less than one pred (option) =
+                       'model' for output error regression form, implicit solution 'meas' for ARX regression form, explicit solution Using 'model' favors an unbiased model prediction but can require more time to compute, especially for large data sets
+                       Using 'meas' computes the coefficients of the time series model with an explicit solution
+                    objf = objective scaling factor
+                       when pred='model':
+                          minimize objf*(model-meas)**2 + 1e-3 * (a^2 + b^2 + c^2)
+                       when pred='meas':
+                          minimize (model-meas)**2
+                    diaglevel = display solver output and diagnostics (0-6)

+         Output:    returns
+                    ypred (predicted outputs)
+                    p as coefficient dictionary with keys 'a','b','c' K gain matrix

 Internal Methods